urmzd/chess/README.md

 # NOTES

-May add a possibleMoveSet to have easier implementation of A.I later on.

 A.I will be a minimax algorithm with alpha-beta pruning.
 Essentially, certain nodes will attempt to MAXIMIZE the "reward" while the minimizer will do the exact opposite and attempt to minimize the reward.
 The algorithm is based on the idea that the participants will choose the most logic choice.